jarhart/SublimeSBT/README.md

 **color_scheme**

   - The color scheme to use for the output panel.
-Only the default foreground and background colors are used.

 Project-specific settings can be configured accessing the ***Project > Edit Project*** menu entry and by putting settings in a "SublimeSBT" object inside